 Add a Featured Image

-The Featured Image of the Course will appear in multiple locations, including the Course Catalog, as well as in a Student's My Courses page.
+Once added, the Featured Image of the Course will appear in multiple locations, including the Course Catalog, as well as on a Student's "My Courses" page.

-There are two ways to access the Media Library.
+- There are two ways to access the Media Library:

-Or, you can launch the Media Library directly from the Create Course page by selecting Browse Media.
+1. You can access the Media Library directly from the Create Course page by selecting "Browse Media."

 Choose Course Categories

+Course Categories are helpful in quickly bundling courses.
 If you have already created Course Categories, you can apply them to your Course here.

 Add Course Credits